Welcome Wagon Guide¶

 - When the Unconference leader for the next session enters the session, finish up your discussion to make way for the next one.

-To join in an unconference session¶
+Join an unconference session¶

 - At the time the session starts, go to Sessions and select the session with the table number that corresponds to the one in the Unconference schedule.